School Science Lessons

 13.2 Cholesterol and fat in eggs

-However, recent research showed no correlation between egg consumption of 6 eggs per week and cardiovascular disease or strokes except in
+However, recent research showed no correlation between consumption of 6 eggs per week and cardiovascular disease or strokes, except in diabetic patients.

 13.3 Contamination by bacteria